 Yes, I know it’s kind of expected that one of the awesome dishes I’m telling you to try is a vegetable.
 One of the least popular ones too.
 But hear me out.
 This particular brussel sprout dish is bursting with flavors of pancetta, parmesan, balsamic, and Port.
 They are freaking mind-blowing.

 California has worked hard to make a name for themselves in the wine industry.
 It started in Northern California in the 70’s.
 There’s even a movie about it called Bottle Shock.
 Great movie with Chris Pine and Alan Rickman.

 Once it hit big, the vineyards started to branch out and Southern California started producing wine.
+San Diego wineries are fun to visit.
 There are many varieties but they get a lot of praise.
 There’s only one place that serves just locally sourced SoCal wine.

 Where to Get It: Pali Wine Co.